 If a proposal involves the development of software and/or the creation of digital images or content, the awarding of funds will be contingent on the grantee's consent to the terms of the Foundation's intellectual property agreement.

 On occasion, proposals to the Foundation involve consultants and third-party vendors.
-Use of consultants and third-party vendors should follow the Foundation's "Guidelines for Grants Involving Consultants and/or Subcontractors" (PDF).
+Use of consultants and third-party vendors should follow the Foundation's "Guidelines for Grants Involving Consultants and/or Contractors" (PDF).